Click on any of the following links for guidance in applying to UNG:

 Admission requirements to credit-bearing distance learning courses or courses audited are the same as admission requirements to courses offered in the traditional classroom or/and for course credit.
 Any student withholding or falsifying any information required by UNG as part of the application process is subject to having her/his admission and/or registration canceled and being dismissed from the university.

-Students accepted to Dahlonega for the fall or spring semester are required to pay a $200 Confirmation Deposit by this deadline (or if admitted after the deadline, within two week of acceptance to UNG): Fall deadline - May 1; Spring deadline - December 1.
+Students accepted to a bachelor’s degree program for the fall or spring semester are required to pay a $200 Confirmation Deposit by this deadline (or if admitted after the deadline, within two week of acceptance to UNG): Fall deadline - May 1; Spring deadline - December 1; Summer deadline - April 15 (no deposit required for summer).
 The Confirmation Deposit will be refunded to students who enroll in courses for a minimum of ten days.
 Refunds will be processed no sooner than 30 days after classes begin.
 Admitted students who do not enroll will not receive a refund of their Confirmation Deposit.
-Dahlonega students who do not pay the confirmation deposit by the confirmation deposit deadline forfeit their acceptance and will not be eligible to enroll for the term in which they were accepted.
+Bachelor’s degree-seeking students who do not pay the confirmation deposit by the confirmation deposit deadline forfeit their acceptance and will not be eligible to enroll for the term in which they were accepted.

 Distance Learning Courses